 Filters all follow a pattern of Condition > Action.
 For example, you can say “everything from youtube.com (condition) should skip the inbox and be marked as read (action)”, or nearly any variation therein.
 There are a huge number of things you can do automatically with the Filter tool — in fact, it is one of the most powerful features that Gmail offers, and I strongly recommend you learn more about them on your own time.
 They are one of the crucial tools in a power user’s kit.

 Eventually we will be adding plenty of things in here, but it will be heavily dependent on your inbox contents, and there’s easier ways to create filters.
-However, there is one filter that we need to create manually.
+However, there is one filter that we need to create manually and is absolutely required.
 This actually exploits a mostly unknown and undocumented feature of Gmail, and again, it’s rather crucial to the system.
 And yes, I will explain why in a moment.

 Click Create a new filter at the bottom of the page to bring up the Filter dialog.
 This will allow us to define our filter condition.
 Where is says “From” up at the top, enter your primary address (using the examples above, this would be email@example.com).
 Click Create filter with this search to assign an action to this search result.

 Now, the next screen allows us to assign our action.
 In this case, the action is “Never send it to Spam”.
 Click Create Filter to save this and move back to the inbox.